whxjsbsid/sg-hk-quant-bot/README.md

 This bot trades BTC using a **VWAP mean reversion strategy**.
 It looks for situations where price deviates below a rolling VWAP-based lower band, then enters long positions in anticipation of a reversion back toward fair value.

 ### High-level idea
-This is a **mean reversion** strategy.
+This is a **long-only mean reversion** strategy.

 The core idea is:
 - when BTC price falls meaningfully below its recent VWAP range, it may be temporarily undervalued
 - the bot enters a long position when this deviation creates a bullish signal
-- the bot exits when the signal weakens, when price reaches an exit condition, or when stop-loss protection is triggered
+- the bot exits when the signal weakens, when price reaches an exit threshold, or when stop-loss protection is triggered

 ### Key features
 - VWAP-based long-only trading logic
-- Dynamic position sizing based on portfolio allocation
+- Dynamic position sizing based on target portfolio allocation
 - Stop-loss risk management
 - Position top-up logic when holdings are below target size
 - Runtime state persistence across restarts